 Our citizenship education helps to provide pupils with knowledge, skills and understanding to prepare them to play a full and active part in society.
 In particular, fostering an awareness and understanding of democracy, government and how laws are made and upheld.
 We also work towards equipping students with the skills and knowledge to explore political and social issues critically, to weigh evidence, debate and make reasoned arguments.

 The curriculum aims to also promote British values, encouraging respect and tolerance across different cultures.
-Citizenship is covered within the Learning 4 Life Programme PSHE curriculum and in core subject areas such as History, RE and Geography.
+Citizenship is covered within the RESPECT Programme PSHE curriculum and in core subject areas such as History and Social Sciences.